piuswanyangu/alx-airbnb-project-documentation/README.md

 Features & Functionalities — Airbnb Clone (Backend) Project summary

 This document enumerates the features and functional requirements for the Airbnb Clone backend.
 The system is a modular, service-oriented REST API using PostgreSQL for persistence.
-The documentation emphasizes clarity, acceptance criteria, and developer-ready detail suitable for ALX submission and professional review.
+The documentation emphasizes clarity, acceptance criteria, and developer-ready detail suitable for  professional review.

 Table of contents